-The course helps students gain control of Arabic and construct their own sentences with ease.
-It will help students talk, read, and write about a variety of topics such as shopping, family relations, making preparations, asking for and giving advice, instructions and directions.
+The course will help students gain control of Arabic, and be able to construct their own Arabic sentences with ease.
+The course will help students talk, read, and write about a variety of topics such as shopping, family relations, making preparations, asking for and giving advice, instructions and directions.

-The course aims at the A2 level of the Common European Framework of Reference (CEFR).
+The course aims at the A2/B1 level of the Common European Framework of Reference (CEFR).

 Mode of instruction

 Two two-hour tutorials every week, with the exception of the midterm exam week.
 Attending all tutorial sessions is compulsory.
 If you are unable to attend a session, please inform your tutor in advance, providing a valid reason for your absence.
 Being absent will result in a lowering of the participation grade with 0.5 for every absence after the first two (2) times.

 Total course load for this course is 5 EC (1 EC = 28 hours), which equals 140 hours, broken down by:

 Attending classes (4 hours per week over 12 weeks): 48 hours

 Preparing for classes, exams and extra activities: 86 hours

 Assessment hours (exams and other assessment): 6 hours